VCU-CS-Capstone/Cs-25-344-sdfad/Status Reports/Status Report Fall Week 1.md

 **Faculty Advisor: Changqing Luo**

 ## 1) Accomplishments this week ##
-   - Paul met with Nibir (for reasons unrelated to capstone) and was able to ask about the project in person.
-Was told to sit tight and that he would reach out when the DoD sponsor was ready to be involved.
+   - We met as a team and assigned roles as well as worked towards completing team contract.
+We also established a meeting time and set up a time to meet with our Faculty Adivsor
 ## 2) Milestones to be completed next week ##
-   - Research sensor types and how the code behind them functions
+   - Research sensor types and what to do with them
-   - Research algorithms commonly seen in the field
+   - Meet with faculty advisor and set up weekly meeting times

 ## 3) Issues, problems or concerns ##
    - We don't have any real contact with our sponsor yet